hiroxpepe/zebra/README.md

 # Zebra
-A schedule launcher to get the XML data files from Japan Meteorological Agency.
+A schedule launcher to get the XML files from Japan Meteorological Agency.

 ## Overview
 It's a Web application to get the XML files from JMA([Japan Meteorological Agency](https://www.jma.go.jp/jma/indexe.html)) by its [Atom feeds](http://xml.kishou.go.jp/xmlpull.html).